-It’s fun and represents a compelling new social network to connect with friends and fans over a shared love of games and creative projects.
+It’s fun and represents a compelling new social network to connect with friends and fans over a shared love of games and other interests.
 Many content creators are making a living on Twitch based solely on how they entertain and interact with their audiences.

 Why are people watching Twitch?